What type of content do you primarily create?

 6. Focus on key messages

 Know the most important points you want to convey before hitting record.
-Ask yourself, “What do I want my audience to learn or remember from this?”
-For a tutorial video, this could be the main steps of a process you’re teaching.
+Ask yourself, "What do I want my audience to learn or remember from this?"
+For a tutorial video, this could be the main steps of a process you're teaching.
+This preparation reduces cognitive load while speaking, which is one of the primary causes of saying "um."

 With key messages as your guide, it becomes easier to stay on topic and resist the temptation to go off on tangents that might lead to filler words.

-What to consider when removing filler words
+What to consider before removing 'um' from your speech

 - Removing too many filler words can sound unnatural.
 It's fine to remove a few "ums" here and there, but avoid going overboard.
 Editing out every single filler word tends to make a speaker sound robotic and inauthentic.